jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 ## 4. Minimalist Configuration
 Traditional build tools often require a minimum configuration, such as project name, version, and plugin declarations, which can feel excessive for getting started.

-I expect zero setup (beyond specifying library dependencies) to begin coding, testing, and packaging a new Java project.
+I expect zero setup (beyond specifying library dependencies) to start coding, testing, and packaging a new Java project.
 Information like group/name, versioning, and other details can be inferred with default values and specified later if needed.

 JeKa is designed with sensible defaults, minimizing the need for configuration.
 For most common scenarios, you can get started with nearly zero setup and no build code.